lisongxu/CSCE156-Project-DB/README.md

 Write your Java program to correctly show the necessary information in each window (e.g., list of posts in the *Post Window*).
 The exact format of the windows can differ from the provided screenshots.

 You will write all code from scratch.
 Define appropriate Java classes, such as
-* `Main.java' as the main class for ease of execution by LAs
+* `Main.java` as the main class for ease of execution by LAs
 * `Database.java` containing database connection details as `public final static String` for easy modification by LAs.

 ```Java